 - Walk to deliver a message rather than emailing or making a phone call.

-- Leave your desk at lunch time and enjoy a short walk outside.
+- Leave your desk at lunchtime and enjoy a short walk outside.

 - Organise walking meetings.

-Active and fun
+Be Active and have fun

 - Catch up with friends for a walk, instead of sitting to chat.